Who is Margo?

 Where Else to Find Me?

-Besides writing my blog, The Curious Rambler, I also contributes to:
+Besides writing my blog, The Curious Rambler, I also contribute to:

 - The Good Life France, a magazine about France and all things French.